 Outcome: Ability to process over 5 billion data points per day, resulting in measurable improvement in equipment availability and yield

-Many of our factory sensors on equipment collect hundreds of data points per second.
+Many of our factory environment sensors on equipment collect hundreds of data points per second.
 We extract this data and use it for both real-time detection and end-of-line correlation.
 Engineers and manufacturing technicians use the meaningful results to refine equipment behavior.

 Because sensor data can often be large and complex, we consider the following when designing our storage systems and algorithms: